 The M1 chip has done an impressive job of combining power and speed while keeping Macs light and cool.
 They don’t drain as much power as other high performing computers, which results in incredible battery life.

 However, power requirements differ wildly, especially in particular industries.
-The Macs with M1 are very attractive to business.
+The Macs with M1 are very attractive to businesses.
 Companies require the best performing machines and high productivity, making the speed of the M1 invaluable.
 Yet every business’s power needs are different.

 In sectors that require more power, such as graphic design, programming, and scientific research, there are going to be higher expectations.
 Whereas in other industries affordability and portability might be the most important features of business hardware.